The-Bioinformatics-Group/kordia_pathway_analysis/README.md

 Based on this information, the question becomes whether longer sequence coverage (Vit B12 gene) or better E-value (ABC Transporter) weighs heavier in the final assesment.

+AA sequence that was used in the alignment analyses above:

+MYNQSKNYITLETILTLQNLSKNYKKVKAVQNLSFTIEKGNVYG
+ILGPNGSGKSTTLGMVLNVVNRTSGNFHWFNGNVAVHDALKRVGAIIERPNFYPYMTA
+YDNLKLVCKIKNVSKDKIDEKLELVGLIDRKDSKFKTFSLGMKQRLAIASALLNDPEI
+LILDEPTNGLDPQGIHQIREIIKEIATQGTTILLASHLLDEVEKVCSHVVILRQGVKI
+YAGRVDEMVASQGFFELKTDKEAELLELLEAHPSFGTVNKEEDIIKAFLTEPLNAADF
+NKAMFAQGIVLSHLVNRKESLEEQFLQLTENQSN

 -Oskar